ENCCS/julia-for-hpda/content/index.rst

 ~~~~~~~~~~~~~~~~~~~

 Type-along sections are intended for live coding where all participants
-type-along and appear in a separate text box, marked with a keyboard emoji:
+type-along and appear in a separate text box `Todo``:

-.. type-along:: Defining a variables
+.. todo:: Defining a variables

   This is how you set a variable in Julia: